 Charlie: Septima Clark's Citizenship Schools?
 We were aware of them.
 We were aware of them for two reasons.
 One, Septima Clark herself had a considerable prominence within the Movement.
 And there was enough interaction between organizations — I tell people this all the time — once you get past the national leadership of these organizations, everybody's pretty much doing the same thing.
 And you know who they are.

-And in Mississippi's case, Annelle Ponder — really against a lot of objections from Andy Young and others in SCLC who felt Mississippi was too dangerous and felt that you couldn't do very much in the state — Annelle Ponder had come over to Mississippi specifically to develop Citizenship Schools.
+And in Mississippi's case, Annell Ponder — really against a lot of objections from Andy Young and others in SCLC who felt Mississippi was too dangerous and felt that you couldn't do very much in the state — Annell Ponder had come over to Mississippi specifically to develop Citizenship Schools.
 And that meant she was working with us because she needed us to locate or recruit people.
 She had schools she was doing in Greenwood and Leflore county, but she was also taking people to workshops at Penn Center [SC] and other places for workshops.

-So we were aware, partly through Annelle, and partly just through the natural interaction of Movement people.
+So we were aware, partly through Annell, and partly just through the natural interaction of Movement people.
 And that's one of the roots, obviously, of the Freedom Schools that would emerge in 1964.
 We were certainly aware of the Citizenship School program in SCLC.
 We didn't really know the history of it in the sense of its history as originally being a program developed by Septima Clark when she was at Highlander Center.

 Bruce: I was just wondering in terms of its role of developing local leadership.
 As I recall, Mrs. Hamer was involved in that to some degree.